zekaouinoureddine/Plants_Identification_DL_SI/README.md

 "Automated species identification was presented 15 years ago as a challenging but very promising solution for the development of new research activities in Taxonomy, Biology or Ecology.
 However, identifying a plant for a botanist means associating a scientific name to an individual plant.
 More precisely, that means assigning that individual plant to a group, called a taxon.
 Such taxon had a name selected according to a set of rules.
 The delimitation of taxa and the scientific names applying to them are the result of a process called taxonomy (or systematics)".[Taken from](https://hal.archives-ouvertes.fr/hal-01913277/document)

-Our project aims to create a solution that can identify a plant in an automated way. so I’m going to implement full CNN from scratch in Keras with a TensorFlow backend.
+Our project aims to create a solution that can identify a plant in an automated way. so I’m going to implement full CNN from scratch using Keras with a TensorFlow backend.
 This implementation will be performed on a dataset of five different kind flower.
 These flowers are daisy, dandelion, rose, sunflower and tulip.

 #### Technologies